sorin373/Client-Server-Chat/README.md

 </h3>

 In order to complete the CS50 course I was required to build a personal computer science project.
-As a result I decided to implement a simple HTTP server, which enables users to upload and download files within their local network.
+As a result, I decided to implement a simple HTTP server, which enables users to upload and download files within their local network.

 [![License: MIT](https://img.shields.io/badge/License-MIT-orange.svg)](https://github.com/sorin373/HTTP-Server/blob/main/README.md)